PedroReves/Rating-Component/README.md

 ### Continued development

-I would like to fix some issues in this project later on, i'd like to see more about color transparency and what's the best way to handle them, i kept with the design, but there was some parts that i couldn't do exactly because of the color transparency.
+"I would like to fix some issues in this project later on.
+I'd like to learn more about color transparency and the best ways to handle it.
+I kept with the design, but there were some parts that I couldn't execute exactly due to the color transparency."

 ## Author